scubbo/blog-content/blog/content/posts/ci-cd-cd, oh my.md

 # Preamble

-If you are an experienced developer who's familiar with CI/CD and GitOps, and/or you are someone I've sent this post to in the hopes you can help answer my confusions, you probably want to [skip ahead](#my-questions-and-confusions)
+If you are an experienced developer who is familiar with CI/CD and GitOps, and/or you are someone I've sent this post to in the hopes you can help answer my confusions, you probably want to [skip ahead](#my-questions-and-confusions)

 ## What are CI/CD Pipelines[^image-captions]?